Easy Squash Casserole for Party or Potluck

 I love summer vegetables: corn, okra, tomatoes, zucchini and summer squash.
 When I spied a bunch of summer squash, I knew it was time for a easy summer squash casserole.

-This easy summer squash casserole would be perfect to serve for a weeknight or a party for a crowd.
+This easy squash casserole would be perfect for a weeknight or a party for a crowd.
 There may even be leftovers for the week.
+Although you can prepare it any time of year, I especially love it in the summer.
+It isn’t called summer squash for nothing.

 Casseroles may take time upfront to assemble, but they have the advantage of being made ahead and frozen if you like.
 I’ve made this summer squash recipe from Southern Living is so easy.
 I’ve made it several times so I know how delicious it is.